gatling/frontline-doc/content/reference/current/plugins/teamcity/index.md

 ## Configuration

 The plugin needs some global configuration.
-Go **Administration**, then **FrontLine**.
+Go **Administration**, then **Gatling Enterprise**.

-The **Address** is the address of your FrontLine, for example: https://demo-beta.gatling.io.
+The **Address** is the address of your Gatling Enterprise, for example: https://demo-beta.gatling.io.

-The **API Token** will allow TeamCity to authenticate to Gatling FrontLine, without the need of a username or password.
-To fetch it, refer to the section *Managing API Tokens* in the FrontLine User Guide.
+The **API Token** will allow TeamCity to authenticate to Gatling Enterprise, without the need of a username or password.
+To fetch it, refer to the section *Managing API Tokens* in the Gatling Enterprise User Guide.

 {{< img src="administration.png" alt="" >}}